 What do you snack on? – Do you reach for the crisps/chocolate as your normal snack choices?

-I then use this to create my daily guidelines.
+I then use this to create my daily guidelines for eating healthy.
 Here’s an example of mine:

 - At least 4 pints of water